Chatbot: History, Technology, Evolution, and Applications

 • Social media marketing: Chatbots can be used on social media platforms to engage with customers and promote products or services.

-Overall, chatbots can be a useful tool for marketing by helping businesses to reach and engage with customers in a personalized and convenient way.
+Overall, chatbots can be a useful tool for marketing by helping businesses engage with customers in a personalized and convenient way.
 When building a chatbot, you can use customer data from your CRM to provide a more personalized user experience.

 7. Chatbot for Social Media